savonet/book/video.md

 insert one keyframe every `g` frames).
 A typical default value is 12, which allows easy seeking in videos, but for video streams this value can be increased in order to decrease the size of the video.
-The habit for streaming is to have a keyframe every 2 minutes or less, which means setting `g=50` at most for the default framerate of 25 images per second.
+The habit for streaming is to have a keyframe every 2 seconds or less, which means setting `g=50` at most for the default framerate of 25 images per second.

 We now detail the two most popular codecs H.264 and VP9, but there are [many